 Cleon also has experience of international arbitration, most recently advising in relation to a US$130m claim for breaches of a Shareholders and Noteholders Agreement in the Hong Kong International Arbitration Centre under UNCITRAL rules.

-Cleon regularly advises and acts for firms, investors, banks and regulators on the full range of issues arising under the domestic and European/international legal framework, including compliance and enforcement, judicial review, professional negligence, mis-selling claims and collective investment schemes.
+Cleon is recognised as a Leading Junior in Financial Services Regulation by the legal directories and regularly advises and acts for firms, investors, banks and regulators on the full range of issues arising under the domestic and European/international legal framework, including compliance and enforcement, judicial review, professional negligence, mis-selling claims and collective investment schemes.

 Recent notable work includes: